Gadji-M/PoolSeq_OMIcsTouch/README.md

 - -i represents the input directory containing the fastq files;
 - -o represents the output directory where the fasta files will be stored (The directory is created automatically if it doesn't exist);
 - -t represents the number of threads to use for parallel processing (it depends of your computer capacity).

+# Extraction of candidate bacteria taxa

+Here, i am going to show how to extract bacteria sequences of interest using a python3 script i wrote based on the taxid generated post-kraken2 classification.
+What we want to do is to extract all the most abundant bacteria sequence reads in our various samples.
+Remember when we did microbial classification using the `Kraken2_classification.sh` script, we generated an output file containing classified sequences.
+We are now going to extract the most abundant sequences of interest for subsequent analyses.
+For that, we are going to use the `Extract_sequences_taxid.py` script.
+How to run the command?
+- invoke `Extract_sequences_taxid.py` and run

+ `python3 Extract_sequences.py -i input.fasta -o output.fasta -l id_list.txt`

+ Where
+ - -i represents the input file in fasta format where sequences will be extracted based on list of taxid;
+ - -o represents the output file containing the extracted sequences of interest;
+ - -l represents the list of taxid of all the bacteria taxa to be extracted.

 # Sorting and marking duplicates from .bam files
 Here, i will show you how to sort according to coordinates, mark and remove duplicates using picard tools with bam files as input.